 techies from the DADS, and 12 percent have ICT workers from the survey, a small difference.
 We check how having ICT workers in the survey is related to having ICT techies (both and others) in the DADS.
 Both panels A and B of Table B8 show that the answer is that the two are closely related.
 The left panel shows that the conditional probability of having ICT workers in the survey given that a firm has ICT techies in the DADS is 0.62, which is 9 times the conditional probability of having ICT workers in the survey given no ICT techies in the DADS (0.07).
-The right panel of Table B8 shows that the conditional probability of having ICT workers in the DADS given that a firm has ICT techies in the survey is 0.49, which is 12 times the conditional probability of having ICT workers in the DADS given no ICT techies in the survey (0.04).
+The right panel of Table B8 shows that the conditional probability of having ICT workers in the survey is 0.49, which is 12 times the conditional probability of having ICT workers in the DADS given no ICT techies in the survey (0.04).